simoninireland/epydemic/doc/implementation/gf-maths.rst

 operation performed per-element.
 But what about for the series representation?
-Again, numerical differentiation is commonplace and provided in a number of libraries, notably ``scipy`` which has the `scipy.misc.derivative` function.
+Again, numerical differentiation is commonplace and provided in a number of libraries, notably ``scipy`` which has the ``scipy.misc.derivative`` function.
 It turns out however that there's a problem.
 Using this form of numerical differentiation works fine for a few degrees (say up to 10) but then suffers numerical instability.
-Since we might want to differentiate hundreds of thousands of times when analysing large networks, this clearly is a limitation.
+Since we might want to differentiate hundreds (or even thousands) of times when analysing large networks, this clearly is a limitation.

 The solution, suggested in a throwaway comment by Newman